Thought Cloning: Learning to Think while Acting by Imitating Human Thinking: Introduction

 There are many benefits that arise if our agents can understand language.
 Doing so is crucial for agents to generalize to new tasks we want them to perform.
 This is because it is drastically more sample efficient if one can tell an agent what the task is, rather than requiring the agent to figure out the task through trial and error \cite{shridhar2021cliport,huang2022inner}.
 Moreover, agents that can understand language allow us to define new tasks at test time without having to anticipate every wish we might eventually have for our trained agents \cite{brown2020language}.
 That is in contrast to conventional hand-designed task descriptions, which can be vast, but still place constraints on what we can ask an agent to perform \cite{team2021open}.

 While the benefits of agents that can understand language are commonly discussed, there has been relatively little discussion in AI, especially in Reinforcement Learning (RL), regarding the many benefits of agents that \emph{think in language}.
-Thinking in language helps humans generalize, extrapolate, adapt to new situations, combine old knowledge in new ways, explore, plan, replan when necessary or beneficial, and the list goes on \cite{premack2004language,chomsky2006language,pinker2003language}.
+While it remains debated whether humans exclusively think in language \cite{alderson2015inner,grandchamp2019condialint}, many scholars believe that natural language is intricately woven into our thought processes, conferring distinct cognitive advantages: thinking in language helps humans generalize, extrapolate, adapt to new situations, combine old knowledge in new ways, explore, plan, replan when necessary or beneficial, transfer knowledge via analogies, and the list goes on \cite{premack2004language,chomsky2006language,pinker2003language}.
 Despite these benefits, AI agents rarely, if ever, \emph{think}, at least not in human language.
 While neural networks have internal vector activations that can be considered thinking, many hypothesize that there are specific benefits to thinking in the discrete, symbolic form of language (e.g. combining ideas in an exponential number of ways) \cite{huang2022inner,weichain,marcus2001algebraic}, meaning that agents that think in language might learn faster, perform better, and generalize better than non-lingual agents.

 In addition to agents being more capable, there are major benefits regarding AI Safety and Interpretability that arise when agents think in our language.
 If one can watch an agent think during training, one can recognize deficiencies in skills or values that can be improved, or one could decide the agent is not ready to be deployed.
 During testing, one can constantly scan the thoughts of the agent and intervene when the agent plans to do something undesirable.
 For example, if an agent thinks “My goal is to take my passenger to the store as fast as possible so I will run through this red light without stopping” one could intervene to stop that behavior ahead of time.
 Furthermore, watching agents think enhances the steerability of agents.
 If an agent is confused when solving challenging tasks, one can inject their thoughts into the agent to help it solve the task in a desired way.
 A final major benefit of agents that think in human language is it makes it easier to train more capable, safer AI agents.
 One can spot \emph{why} things are not working, instead of just seeing that they are not working, and that provides ideas for how to debug and or improve AI training.